louiedinh/python-practice-projects/book/acknowledgements.md

 Finally, I'd like to thank the people who didn't directly help with this book but kept me sane and healthy throughout.

-Thanks Mom, Dad, Sis and Crystal
+Thanks Mom, Dad, Sis and LB.